 Academic and professional qualifications/memberships: The English School Nicosia leaver (2000), National Guard – Special Forces (2002), BA Accounting and Finance (2005), ICAEW member (2008), ICPAC member (2009), ACAMS member (2014), CAMS certified (2015).

-In addition to the above duties, Louisa has been serving as the Compliance Officer of the Firm for more than 15 years, thus amassing considerable knowledge and experience on compliance issues, Anti Money Laundering Laws and related Directives and Regulations.
-She has attended numerous seminars/workshops on the subject, has been responsible for the training of the staff of the Firm on the same and has drafted the AML Manual of the Firm.
+Eirini has been involved in the AML field since 2013 and obtained considerable knowledge and experience on compliance issues and Anti Money Laundering Laws and related Directives and Regulations.
+She has attended numerous seminars/workshops on the subject and has been responsible for legal and compliance matters of the above mentioned Firms.

-Eirini Panagiotou was born on the 10th of October 1990 in Limassol, Cyprus.
-Eirini graduated in law from University of Surrey in 2011.
-She continued her specialization with an LLM in Environmental Law (International Law of the Sea, Natural Resources, Sustainability and Energy) from the University of Queen Mary (UK).
-In 2013, she became a member of the Cyprus Bar Association.
+Eirini holds a law degree from University of Surrey and an LLM in Environmental Law (International Law of the Sea, Natural Resources, Sustainability and Energy) from the University of Queen Mary (UK).
+She is a Certified Anti-Money Laundering Specialist (CAMS) and a holder of CISI Certificate on Financial Services Regulatory Framework (CySEC Advanced Examination).
+She is also a member of the Cyprus Bar Association.

 George Chr.
 Pelaghias, M.A., LL.M, CAMS